Introduction

 Without a considerate mix of screenshots, illustrations, icons, images and other visuals, your job aid wouldn’t be half as engaging and effective — something that makes sense considering we’re wired to process and respond to visuals much faster than words.

-Plus, if there's anything better than telling employees how to do job-related tasks, it’s showing them.
+Plus, if there's anything better than telling employees how to complete a task, it’s showing them.

-Use high-quality and relevant visuals to convey information and reduce the text density of your job aid content.
+Use high-quality and relevant visual work instructions to convey information and reduce the text density of your job aid content.
 At the same time, striking a balance between text and visuals is also important.
 Don’t go overboard with images and screenshots.
 Otherwise, your job aid will lose its value.

 Reliable process documentation tools can significantly simplify job aid creation procedures.